 The amount you paid for the system

 Can you show me what affect the system will have on my bill?
-As above, this depends on many factors so ask the question when getting quotes, compare these results across the different companies and if there’s discrepancies, ask why.
+As above, this depends on many factors so ask the question when getting quotes, compare these results across the different installers and if there’s discrepancies, ask why.

 Is shading going to affect my production?
 If so, by how much?
 Best determined with a site visit.
 Shading on one small area of the system does affect production so consider positioning on the roof and whether or not pruning trees is worth it.

 Is roof pitch an issue?
 The pitch is definitely a factor and you’ll lose min.
 2% production with every 5 degree deviation.
 Equipment choices and combinations will determine the best output for your needs.

 Can you produce a roof plan to show me where my panels will be placed?
 This can be a good idea as you’ll be looking at the system for many years to come; you definitely want it laid out in a way that looks good.
 With this stated, software programs can measure in-accurately in Saskatchewan due to satellites not paying a great deal of detail to our areas.
 A physical on site measurement of the location is the best.
 Make sure you agree on the location.
 Plenty of times we have seen a “online, virtual” drawing done but the installation looks nothing like the plan.